-- the extent to which the information is well known; - whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - the availability of the information from publicly available resources; - any other matters that I consider relevant.
+- the extent to which the information is well known: - whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document: - the availability of the information from publicly available resources; - any other matters that I consider relevant.

 The third parties information is not well known and would only be known to a limited group of people with a business need to know.
-As the third parties' information is only known to a limited group of people, the individuals concerned are not generally known to be associated with the matters discussed in the document.
-This information is not available from publicly accessible sources.
+As the third parties information is only known to a limited group of people, the individuals concerned are not generally known to be associated with the matters discussed in the document.
+This information is not available from publicly sources.

-I do not consider that the third parties information would be relevant to the broader scope of your request, as you are seeking access to documents relating to a Tariff Concession Order.
+I do not consider that the third parties information would be relevant to the broader scope of your request, as you are seeking access to information regarding a Tariff Concession Order rather than information that relates to these individuals.